ably-labs/fully-featured-scalable-chat-app/.github/pull_request_template.md

 - [ ] No linting errors/warnings are introduced.
 - [ ] Unit tests are all passing.
 - [ ] The feature/fix has been tested locally.
-- [ ] The feature/fix satisfies the acceptance criteria described in the issue.
+- [ ] The feature/fix satisfies the acceptance criteria described in issue: #.